nrfconnect/sdk-nrf/samples/bluetooth/mesh/light/README.rst

 .. _bluetooth_mesh_light:

-Bluetooth mesh: Light
+Bluetooth Mesh: Light
 #####################

 .. contents::
    :local:
    :depth: 2

-The Bluetooth® mesh light sample demonstrates how to set up a mesh server model application, and control LEDs with Bluetooth mesh using the :ref:`bt_mesh_onoff_readme`.
+The Bluetooth® mesh light sample demonstrates how to set up a mesh server model application, and control LEDs with Bluetooth Mesh using the :ref:`bt_mesh_onoff_readme`.

 .. note::
    This sample is self-contained, and can be tested on its own.